TimothyStiles/sponsors/tiers.md

     * Logo/link prominently placed on Poly's landing page, along with placements on every page of the doc site and blog
     * Large logo in, "thanks from our sponsors slide", for talks/recorded video
     * As many job postings as you want on Poly's job board that also gets sent out as part of our newsletter
-    * A ,"Thanks to our sponsors", shout out at almost every event.
+    * A, "Thanks to our sponsors", shout out at almost every event.